 - 1 tablespoon chipotle paste

 - 4 dollops of yoghurt or sour cream to serve (optional)

 For the Dumplings:

 - 10 g parsley finely chopped, including stalks

-- Heat 3 tbsp of oil in a large pan over low heat.
+- Heat 3 tablespoon of oil in a large pan over low heat.
 Tip in your sliced onions, add a pinch of salt and fry for 5 minutes until softened.

 - Tip in cubed sweet potatoes and fry for a minute.

-- Drain and rinse kidney beans under the tap, add them to the the sweet potatoes together with tinned tomatoes and 250g of water.
-Stir in a tbsp of chipotle paste and season.
+- Drain and rinse kidney beans under the tap, add them to the sweet potatoes together with tinned tomatoes and vegetable stock.
+Stir in a tablespoon of chipotle paste and season.

 - Cover with a lid and simmer on low heat for 25-30 minutes until sweet potatoes are soft.

 - Whilst the stew is simmering away, heat the oven to 180C Fan and prepare your dumplings.